SeffySnow/Intelligent_Medical_Form-/README.md

   - Use **widget bounding boxes** via `PyMuPDF` for spatial metadata
   - Normalize field keys and add lightweight grouping (e.g., split date fields into `*_day/_month/_year`, phone into `area_code/first3/last4`, medication slots)

+**Scanned/non-fillable fallback (not used in `main.ipynb`)**
+- Implemented in `src/scanned_schema_extraction.py`
+- Uses **OCR + simple layout parsing** to propose text-field bboxes and labels for `form_scanned.pdf`.
+- Not wired into the notebook because the current form is fillable and metadata extraction is more reliable; the code exists as a fallback for other PDF formats where AcroForm fields are unavailable.

 #### **2) Multi-source information extraction (`answers.json`)**
 Implemented in `src/information_extraction.py`:
 - **Demographics (anchor)**: deterministic mapping + parsing (phones/DOB/address)